 The Zoo's Small Mammal House, Reptile Discovery Center, Think Tank and Great Cats exhibits will also be open late for event attendees.

 In addition to general event attractions, Zoo Uncorked features exclusive experiences for VIP ticket holders, including VIP express check-in, premier food tastings and special animal encounters.
+Only FONZ members can purchase VIP tickets—become a member today!

 - Zoo Uncorked is an adults-only event.
 Guests must be at least 21 years old and present a valid photo ID at entry.
 No babies, children or strollers are allowed.